axbg/talks/sibiu-web-meetup/presentation/slides.md

 - a collection technologies used together to achieve performant real-time peer-to-peer (P2P) transmissions using UDP
 - a global standardization effort
 - a pragmatic approach that makes use of preexisting protocols
+- a secure-by-default way to exchange real-time media
 - a set of APIs that can be used to integrate real-time media exchange in web applications
 ---
 title: something